skellis46/slipbox/artistic research and ecosystems.md

 These ideas are not specific to dance practice research, but rather are about practice research more broadly.
 As part of the writing I use as an example an artwork of mine that emerged through body-based practices -- _Children of the Soil_ -- to explore the messiness of how we might reliably produce practice research while respecting the unfinished thinking of the artwork itself.[^git]

+'my major observation is that the article tends to begin rather parochially by focusing straight away on the REF.
+For an international readership for whom this issue is of growing importance, it would be good to make a statement to that effect, talking about the growth in practice as research in doctoral programmes and other government-led research assessment programmes at home and in various countries world wide.
+It would only take a paragraph or at most two.
+Otherwise i thought the article was well argued and of undoubted significance in advancing discussion and understanding'.

 ---